Skip to main content

 const statement = await connection.getResultsFromQueryId({ queryId: queryId });

-await new Promise((resolve, reject) =>
+await new Promise((resolve, reject) => {

-var stream = statement.streamRows();
+const stream = statement.streamRows();

-stream.on('error', function (err)
+stream.on("error", function (err) {

 reject(err);